Advanced Diploma of Counselling

-All students who are enrolled into aifc’s 10487NAT Advanced Diploma of Counselling and Family Therapy (Christian) will also continue their enrolment in the CHC51015 Diploma of Counselling.
+All students who continue their enrolment into aifc’s 10487NAT Advanced Diploma of Counselling and Family Therapy (Christian) from 10486NAT will also continue their enrolment in the CHC51015 Diploma of Counselling.
 A VET Student Loan may be accessed by eligible students for any unit in their CHC51015 Diploma of Counselling.
 For more information, please visit: http://www.aifc.com.au/vet-student-loan-scheme/

 As the course is designed to train Christians, it is advantageous for students to have a genuine commitment to Jesus Christ and the Christian faith.
 Entry is open to participants regardless of gender, race or Christian denomination.

 The 10487NAT Advanced Diploma of Counselling and Family Therapy (Christian) is delivered at the following locations through the seminar-based program: